CliffordEdewor/agentic-ai-security-bedrock-strands/README.md

 ![Observability](screenshots/08-cloudwatch-genai-dashboard.png)

 ## 📚 Use Case
 This project demonstrates applied expertise in securing and deploying Agentic AI systems within cloud-native environments.
-It highlights capabilities in secure architecture design, identity and access management, API protection, and observability—key areas for protecting modern hybrid infrastructures and AI-driven applications.
+It highlights capabilities in secure architecture design, identity and access management, API protection, and observability, key areas for protecting modern hybrid infrastructures and AI-driven applications.

 ## 📄 License
 Educational and portfolio use only.